nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

-04. To move to line number 100, enter `:100`.
+04. To move to line number 100, enter `:100` followed by pressing the `[Enter]` key.

-    To write the lines to a file named **newfile**, enter the ex mode command:
+    To write the lines to a file named **newfile**, execute the ex mode command:

     `:.,$w newfile`.

 ##

 05. This can happen when there are unsaved changes in the buffer.
-To discard the unsaved changes and exit anyways, enter the ex mode command: `:q!`.
+To discard the unsaved changes and exit anyways, execute the ex mode command: `:q!`.

 ##

-06. (i). `:.,10w foo` : Saves the lines from the current line to 10th line below in a file named **foo**.
+06. (i). `:.,10w foo`: Saves the lines from the current line to 10th line below in a file named **foo**.

-    (ii). `:$w! foo` : Saves the last line in a file named **foo**.
+    (ii). `:$w! foo`: Saves the last line in a file named **foo**.
 Overwrite the file **foo** if it already exist.

     Both the above commands are executed in ex mode.
-If the file **foo** already exists, a warning message is shown by vi editor upon invoking `:w` ex mode command.
+If the file **foo** already exists, a warning message is shown by vi editor upon executing `:w` ex mode command.
 The warning can be overridden by appending `!` to `:w` command.

 ##